fletchjp/MERG-Arduino-Software/QuantumMechanics/README.md

 It does not find all of the roots and it sometimes finds spurious ones.

+I think the eigenvalues (energies) should be 0.5, 1.5, 2.5, etc.

 ## Shrodinger

 Example code in C++.